debuggeek/taxwizard-php/admin/README.md

 The Batch Settings table should be initialized with a new row as the initial default.

+####Copying from S3
+To get the file from an s3 bucket you can use the aws cli with the following command
++ `aws s3 cp s3://fivestone-tcad-public/ ./ --recursive`

 These can be extracted from the source expected zip files with names like
 + `2017-04-19_006051_APPRAISAL_R&P ALLJUR AS OF PERLIMINARY.zip` for PROP and IMP
 + `SPECIAL_ALL FILES EXPORT_20170419.zip` for the Special_* files